 I am over the moon in love with the flavors of enchiladas.
 At the heart of those flavors is Enchilada Sauce.
 The combination of a few simple ingredients and spices brings this homemade sauce together quickly while blowing your mind.
 It is the foundation for all things enchiladas on Simple Joy and so it is of course the base for this chicken enchilada recipe.
+This great recipe will make you always passing over the grocery store’s canned enchilada sauce.

 The best part about making chicken enchiladas completely from scratch is that you can control the spiciness.
 If you have picky eaters in your house who can’t handle heat, they will love this recipe as is.
 But if you love things spicy I have a tip in our FAQ box at the end of the post for cranking up the heat.